flatredball/FlatRedBallDocs/tutorials/platformer-plugin/ground-type-and-water-movement/01-new-project-setup.md

 ### Introduction

-This tutorial, like many other tutorials, begins with an empty Glue project.
+This tutorial, like many others in this documentation, begins with an empty Glue project.
 I'll call mine PlatformerMovement.

 ![](../../../.gitbook/assets/2023-02-img\_63e0332764d5d.png)